Why is inclusion so important?

 Education Professional Day

 We're here to help....Down Syndrome Victoria conducts an annual Education Professional Day early each year.
 Topics at our one day workshop vary each year but may include an overview of Down syndrome, learner profile, behaviour etc and guest speakers on various topics.
-The 2015 workshop will be held in March.
-For more information contact Ian or Joanne at email@example.com
+The 2015 workshop was held on March 11.

 Down Syndrome Inclusion Support Service (DSISS)